imgigin2003/multiway-graphs/README.md

 # How to run?

 1. install python if you already haven't, verify by running `python3 --version`
-2. enter the `rust-python-integration- directory
+2. enter the `rust-python-integration` directory
 3. ensure your python environment is activated. run the following commands:

 - `python3 -m venv myvenv`